 Keep all your doctor's appointments so that your progress can be checked.

-Your doctor may want you to have tests to make sure that your ulcer or reflux disease is healing.
+Your doctor may want you to have tests to make sure that your ulcer or reflux disease

 Things you must not do

 Do not stop taking Magicul, or change the dose, without checking with your doctor.

 Do not use Magicul to treat any other complaints unless your doctor tells you to.

 Do not give Magicul to anyone else, even if they have the same condition as you.